Designing a Sports Logo in Inkscape

-I have chosen the fox as the mascot today and came up with a simple sketch for the design.
-You can use my sketch by right clicking on it and Save Image As… However, if you have a drawing program such as MyPaint and a graphics tablet, it’s recommended that you come up with a design that you can call your own; you just need to the techniques that will taught here.
+I have chosen a fox as the mascot for this tutorial and came up with a simple concept sketch.
+Feel free to use my sketch by right clicking on it and Save Image As… If you have a graphics tablet and a drawing program such as MyPaint, I recommended coming up with your own concept and applying the techniques taught here.

-Once you have the image saved as a PNG, let’s open up Inkscape and import it by pressing CTRL + I. A dialog will pop up; the options doesn’t really matter, so choose whatever works best for you.
+Let’s open up Inkscape and import the PNG file by pressing CTRL + I. A dialog will pop up.
+The options don’t really matter, so choose whatever works best for you.
 A note though: Embed saves the image to the document, while Link captures the image from its current directory.
-In other words, should you ever delete the sketch from your workstation, you will still be able to see and edit it in the SVG file if it’s embedded instead of linked.
-In this case, since you won’t need the sketch once everything is said and done, feel free to link it to save space.
+In other words, should you ever delete the sketch from your workstation, you will still be able to view and edit it in the SVG file if it’s embedded, but not if it’s linked.

 Next, use the Bezier tool to trace out the sketch.
-You don’t to be accurate — just add nodes to the corners and turns for now.
+You don’t to be too accurate — focus on adding nodes to the corners and turns of the sketch for now.

-Because the traced lines are not very visible since they are all black, it’s a good idea to make them thicker and change them to a different color.
-Also, notice how the traced lines are grouped below (as shown by the colors).
-The reason there are 2 other groups of traced lines for the eye and left ear is that they are shapes that are outside the outline.
-If you are using your own sketch, you will have to group the traced lines based on your own discretion.
+Since the traced lines are not very visible on the black lines of the sketch, let’s make them thicker and change the colors.
+Also, notice how I grouped the traced lines by color based on different parts of the fox’s face.
+If you are using your own concept, you will have to group them based on your own discretion.
 It’s a bit hard to explain in words, but you will understand with more practice.

 You should get something like this:

-Let’s make the outline thicker and fill in the shapes to better match the sketch.
-Remember, you can go to the Fill and Stroke dialog and adjust the stroke width.
+Let’s make the red outline thicker and fill in the green shape.
+I also added three yellow shapes to better match the sketch.
+Go to the Fill and Stroke dialog and adjust the stroke width.

-For the eye, you want to cut out the orange part from the rest of the shape.
-Use the Node tool and select both the blue and orange lines by holding down SHIFT.
-Now, go to the Path menu, click on Difference, and be amazed by the result!
-You might notice a few more options, such as Union and Division.
+For the eye, you want to cut out the inner part from the outer shape.
+Use the Node tool and select both blue shapes by holding down SHIFT.
+Now go to the Path menu, click on Difference, and be amazed by the result!
+You might notice a few other options there, such as Union and Division.
 Again, feel free to try them out.
-Also, be sure to remove the stroke from all the filled shapes.
+Also, make sure to remove the stroke outlines from all the filled shapes.

-Change the RGBA of the outline and filled shapes to 0A1632FF.
+Change the RGBA of the red outline and filled shapes to 0A1632FF.

 Now, click on the outline and fill it in with FF3402FF.
 We’re almost there.

 My solution is to select the outline, duplicate it with CTRL + D, then remove the fill color.
-Here’s what you should get now:
+Here’s what you should get:

-Let’s give it a background color as well — you can’t really go wrong with the same color as the fox.
+Let’s give it a background color.
+I went with the same orange as the fox.

-Looking good, but for the final touch, duplicate the outline with CTRL + D, change the stroke color to D1D0DFFF, make the width much thicker than the original, and bring it to the bottom.
+Looking good.
+For the final touch duplicate the outline with CTRL + D, change the stroke color to D1D0DFFF, adjust the width so it’s thicker than the original, and bring it to the bottom.
 Do the same for the left ear.

 Done!
-Hopefully your own logo looks good as well.
+Hopefully what you have looks good as well.
 Feel free to share them in the comments below.